-What we must do and how we will do it Target completion date or, if not known, number of months to complete Our cost to complete (1) Increase our Average Revenue Per Daily Active User (ARPDAU) by continuing to improve the games KPI's by constantly monitoring game play and making appropriate, real-time, programming adjustments.
-(2) This work is continuous and ongoing as additional chapters, levels, and Power Plays are added. \$10,000 per month (3) Add additional chapters, levels, and power plays to keep Trophy Bingo challenging, fun and entertaining.
+What we must do and how we will do it(1)Increase our Average Revenue Per DailyActive User (ARPDAU) by continuing to improvethe games KPI's by constantly monitoring game playand making appropriate, real-time, programmingadjustments.
+Target completion date or, ifnot known, number ofmonths to complete(2)This work iscontinuous and ongoing asadditional chapters, levels, andPower Plays are added.
+Our cost to complete \$10,000 per month (3) Add additional chapters, levels, and power plays to keep Trophy Bingo challenging, fun and entertaining.
 (5) This work is continuous and ongoing. \$15,000 per month (4) Complete development of Player vs Player system to improve virality, retention, and monetization of Trophy Bingo (6) June 2016 \$100,000 Significantly increase the number of Daily Active Users (DAU) from the current 15,000 DAU's to over 150,000 DAU's through targeted Player Acquisition expenditures (marketing).
 (7) Player Acquisition marketing is continuous \$60,000 per month increasing to \$150,000 per month as funds become available